Awthura/Rasa_assistant/README.md

 	pip install -r requirements.txt

 # Usage
 Running the `main.py` file will open a local webserver at http://localhost:5000/ and spawn the rasa backend as a subprocess.
 This might take a minute to run so it is a good oppurtunity to grab another cup of coffee.
 The message `Rasa server is up and running` indicates that everything is fine and ready to use. <br> NOTICE: The program might not run at python installations higher than version 3.9. <br> NOTICE: The backend might not work on some installations of windows due to CORS issues.
-I recorded a [video](https://youtu.be/F-lMMT_KItg) of the frontend just in case it doesnt run because of browser security precautions.
+We recorded a [video](https://youtu.be/F-lMMT_KItg) of the frontend just in case it doesnt run because of browser security precautions.
 Also you can run it in the terminal by running `rasa run actions` first, then running `rasa shell` in a seperate terminal.

 # Implementation of the Exercises